HackCU/pages/_pages/guide/lhd/projects.md

 description: Project Suggestions
 ---

 Hackathons can be intimidating, especially as someone without much technical experience.
 That's 100% okay, because Local Hack Day is meant to serve as a supportive environment where you can take the time to learn something new!
 If you ever get stuck, seek help!
 There are mentors (and some peers) willing to lend a helping hand!
-Also feel free to ask questions on our [Slack](hackcu.slack.com).
+Also feel free to ask questions on the #lhd-boulder channel on [Slack](localhackday.slack.com).

 Here are some project ideas to start you off (for students who are taking/have taken CSCI 1300/2270, this is a great starting point)!